QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 In order to render the volume chart, a secondary y-scale is required, with the domain based on the data's volume, and the range set to half the height of the plot area.
 The `linearTimeSeries` doesn't have a volume scale as part of its layout, this is something that has to be added manually.

 We need to create a new scale with a range that occupies approximately half the plot area.
-To do this, use the d3fc layout component to create anew `g` element to house the stuff ...
+To do this, use the d3fc layout component to create a new `g` element to house the stuff ...

 {% highlight js %}
 var container = d3.select('#time-series');